catid/fp61/README.md

     0 < result < p

     If the inverse does not exist, it returns 0.

+Reading Byte Data (e.g. from a file or packet) Into 61-bit Field Words:

+    ByteReader

+    Reads 8 bytes at a time from the input data and outputs 61-bit Fp words.
+    Pads the final < 8 bytes with zeros.

+    This takes care of the ambiguity between 2^61-1 and 0 by emitting one extra bit for values >= 2^61-2, which is 0 for 2^61-2 and 1 for 2^61-1.
+This can slightly expand the input data by a few bits overall.
+It may be a good idea to XOR input data by a random sequence to randomize the odds of expanding depending on the application.

+    Call ByteReader::MaxWords() to calculate the maximum number of words that can be generated for worst-case input of all FFF...FFs.

+    Define FP61_SAFE_MEMORY_ACCESSES if the platform does not support unaligned reads and the input data is unaligned, or the platform is big-endian.

+    Call BeginRead() to begin reading.

+    Call ReadNext() repeatedly to read all words from the data.
+    It will return ReadResult::Empty when all bits are empty.

 #### Comparing Fp61 to 8-bit and 16-bit Galois fields: